Mike Sr., Marie, USMC Mike Jr., & Crystal

 We are Mike, Marie, & Crystal Bloodgood, owners and managers of Mountain View Kennel in Bonnieville, Kentucky and would like to welcome you to our Llewellin Setter web site.
 Here is a brief history about ourselves.

-In 1971 Mike, purchased his first bird dogs they were English Pointers.
+In 1971 Mike, purchased his first bird dogs they were a pair of English Pointers.
 He enjoyed training these dogs and soon realized that he had a special talent in bringing out the best out of a gun dog.
-These English Pointers made excellent dogs for Field trails, but Mike wanted dogs that were better suited as foot hunting gun dogs for the rugged terrain and dense cover of the Catskill mountains and Hudson Valley of New York state and soon found himself trying several other hunting dog breeds.
+These English Pointers made excellent dogs for the wide ranging Field trails, but Mike wanted dogs that were better suited as foot hunting gun dogs for the rugged terrain and dense cover of the Catskill mountains and Hudson Valley of Ne w York state and soon found himself trying several other hunting dog breeds.

 Because Mike also loved raising all types of game birds, he supplied game preserves and dog training facilities with birds and became good friends with Mr. Alex Sutar of Orion Kennel, in Gardner, New York.
 Mr. Sutar purchased many birds from Mike and he quickly could also see Mike's natural ability to bring the best out of a gun dog and asked him to train bird dogs for his clients starting in 1975.
 This opportunity allowed Mike to see first hand some of the top bred bird dogs in the country.
 He worked with just about every known pointing breed in the world.
 Besides training the main Field Champion type English Pointers and English Setters, he also trained hundreds of bird dogs ranging from Vizslas, German Shorthair's, German Wire hairs, Weimaraners, Pointing Griffons, Gordon Setters, Irish Red Setters, and Brittany Spaniels, but unfortunately never any "Llewellin Setters" at the time.